Feeling sad or depressed this holiday season? You’re not alone.

 By Regence

-S.A.D. self care – steps you can take
+SAD self care – steps you can take

 • Eat healthy food, exercise regularly and get enough sleep